 Guest Post by Kate Bispham of Detailed Journeys

-I hope to spark your interest in this magical country - ranked the most sustainable in the world!
-In addition to their sustainability accolades, Slovenia also won gold for Best in Wellness at WTM London last year and has been given the title of European Region of Gastronomy for 2021 (so get planning!).
+I hope to spark your interest in this magical country – ranked the most sustainable in the world!
+In addition to their sustainability accolades, Slovenia also won gold for Best in Wellness at WTM London last year.
+It was also given the title of European Region of Gastronomy for 2021 (so get planning!).

 First up was our stop at the amazing Chateau Ramšak Vineyard and their glamping resort in Maribor!
-Upon arrival we were greeted with a tour of the grounds and our tent, a delicious glass of Slovenian wine, and were able to request breakfast for the next morning.
-I highly recommend going glamping in Slovenia.
+Upon arrival, we were greeted with a tour of the grounds and our tent.
+We received a delicious glass of Slovenian wine, and were able to request breakfast for the next morning.
+I highly recommend adding glamping to your Slovenia itinerary.

 The tent came complete with a heated bed (for colder months), closet, safe, full bathroom, mini-fridge, coffee maker, and to top it all off a nice warm outdoor jacuzzi!

 Then it was off for our wine tasting with a member of the family that owns the vineyard.
 Walking in our view was immediately filled with the largest wine press in all of Europe.
-I so wish I was taking notes on the history of the vineyard as it was quite intriguing, but we got a little distracted by tasting all of their delicious varieties of their Slovenian wine… guess I’ll just have to go back!
+I so wish I was taking notes on the history of the vineyard.
+It was quite intriguing, but we got a little distracted by tasting all of their delicious varieties of their Slovenian wine… guess I’ll just have to go back!

 Love it?
 Pin it!

-Slovenia Holidays Day 2: Maribor to Ljubljana to Lake Bled
+Slovenia Itinerary Day 2: Maribor to Ljubljana to Lake Bled

 If Maribor had hooked me, Lake Bled reeled me right in.
 We pulled up to the Hotel Triglav where they said they’d gotten my note via hotels.com asking for the best view available.
 Not only were they happy to oblige, but my goodness did they deliver.